sharp-rmf/fleet-adapter-tutorial/README.md

 We can consider the fleet manager to be a high level interface to the robot itself, where we consider destinations in terms of "Waypoints" rather than the specific trajectories the robot will take.
 This, as we will see, will integrate nicely into the fleet adapters and RMF.

 ## Bridging to ROS2
 It is necessary to bridge the fleet manager from ROS1 to ROS2.
 This is necessary because RMF runs on ROS2.
 Thus the vendor navstack will need to expose certain topics to ROS2.
-We will use [ros1_bridge](https://github.com/ros2/ros1_bridge) for this purpose.
+We will use [soss](https://github.com/osrf/soss) for this purpose.

-`sudo apt install ros-dashing-ros1-bridge`
+## Installing SOSS
+This script will only work for ROS2 Dashing and ROS Melodic.
+If this fails, follow the installation instructions in the `soss` repo, taking the workspaces specified to be `bridge_tools/ros1` and `bridge_tools/ros2` respectively.
+Run the following in an unsourced workspace:
+* `cd bridge_tools`
+* `./install_bridge.sh`

-## Testing the ROS Bridge
+## Testing the Bridge
 In the following, a ROS1 terminal is a terminal sourced with ROS1 and sourced with the corresponding `ros1` workspace in the tutorial, vice versa for ROS2.

 * In one ROS1 terminal (1): `roslaunch mir_fleet_manager fleet_manager.launch` to run the fleet manager simulation. **Remember** to start the physics in the simulation after everything is online.
-* In a ROS1 & ROS2 terminal (2): `ros2 run ros1_bridge dynamic_bridge` to run the bridging node.
+* In a clean terminal, run (2): `bridge_tools/run_bridge.sh` from the `fleet-adapter-tutorial` root folder to run the bridging.
 * From another ROS2 terminal (3), publish a nav goal as a ROS2 PoseStamped message:
 ```
 ros2 topic pub -r 10 /mir_fleet_manager/waypoint_goal geometry_msgs/PoseStamped '